amore-upf/manynames/README.md

 ## Version history

-(For more information about versions 2.1 onward, see the [release notes](https://github.com/amore-upf/manynames/blob/master/release_notes_v2.2.md).)
+(For more information about versions 2.1 onward, see the [release notes](https://github.com/amore-upf/manynames/blob/master/release_notes.md).)

-* **version 2.3**: **Revised English singletons after identifying issues in v2.2; added Wordnet synset for English names; added anonymized subject IDs for English data; enhanced lexical data for English and Mandarin Chinese**.
+* **version 2.3**: **Revised English singletons after identifying issues in v2.2; added WordNet synset-related information and BLIP-2 typicality scores for English names; added anonymized subject IDs for English data; enhanced lexical data for English and Mandarin Chinese**.

 * **version 2.2**: Added all singletons responses for English (= responses given only once) following a manual correction procedure; added Mandarin Chinese names for a subset of the data; added lexical information for names.